 For the annuity liabilities, the BEL and the reinsurance recoverable asset have been valued in full, using a per-policy, cash flow projection methodology and using best estimate assumptions for mortality/longevity.
 No allowance has been made for the matching adjustment, volatility adjustment or the transitional measure on interest rates.
-Nor is an allowance made for expenses since the administration is performed by Equiniti on behalf of Hannover Rück SE.
+Nor is an allowance made for expenses since the administration is the responsibility of Hannover Rück SE and all overhead expenses are covered by the FIL Life expense agreement with FPM (the IASA).
 FIL Life's assets include a corresponding Reinsurance Recoverable in respect of the Hannover Rück SE reinsurance.
 This differs from the gross BEL only in the allowance for Hannover Rück SE to default.
 This allowance is based on industry standard counterparty default assumptions.

-Risk margin
+Risk Margin

 The risk margin component of the liabilities reflects the cost of holding capital against current and future non-market risk capital requirements.
-The risk margin is calculated by forecasting each future (non-market) SCR for the lifetime of the liabilities, applying a 6% cost of capital, and discounting the result using the relevant risk-free interest rate.
+The risk margin is calculated by forecasting each future (non-market) SCR for the lifetime of the liabilities, applying a 6% cost of capital as prescribed in regulation, and discounting the result using the relevant risk-free interest rate.

-Unit-linked liabilities: Background
+Unit-linked Liabilities: Background

-FIL Life's liabilities are overwhelmingly unit-linked pension policies held by individuals and institutional clients.
+FIL Life's liabilities are predominantly unit-linked pension policies held by individuals and institutional clients.

-Approximately 74% of FIL Life's unit-linked liabilities are invested in the funds of other insurance companies, known as fund partners, via reinsurance treaties.
+Approximately 38% of FIL Life's unit-linked liabilities are invested in the funds of other insurance companies, known as fund partners, via reinsurance treaties.
+As noted on page the exposure to reinsurance counterparties has significantly decreased through Blackrock launching a range of ACSs.
 These are insurance companies domiciled in the UK and regulated by the PRA.
-The most significant exposures were to BlackRock, Legal & General and Schroders.
-In the unlikely event of a fund partner failing to honour its obligations under these reinsurance treaties, any loss would be passed onto policyholders under the terms of the policy with the exception of a subset of policies written prior to 2008 where there is less certainty and for which FIL Life holds a counterparty reserve.
+In the unlikely event of a fund partner failing to honour its obligations under these reinsurance treaties, any loss would be passed onto policyholders under the terms of the policy.
+The exception is a subset of policies written prior to 2008 that are invested in the funds of other insurers via a reinsurance arrangement, where the policy wording did not provide clarity on who bore responsibility for a default event, and for which FIL Life therefore holds a reserve against counterparty default risk.

-Under Solvency II, the Technical Provisions are only required to reflect the insurance liabilities for business in-force at the valuation date, and not any future insurance business.
-Since future contributions on pensions policies are at the discretion of the policyholder, these are considered to be new insurance business and are not included when valuing the business in-force.
+Under Solvency II, the Technical Provisions only reflect the insurance liabilities for business in-force at the valuation date, and not any future insurance business.
+Since future contributions on pensions policies are discretionary, these are required to be treated as future new insurance business and are excluded when valuing the liabilities.

-Unit-linked liabilities: BEL and Reinsurance Recoverable
+Unit-linked Liabilities: BEL and Reinsurance Recoverable

-For the unit-linked liabilities, the BEL (gross of reinsurance) is the market value of the Assets under Administration less the discounted value on a best estimate basis of the future charges less expenses up to the contract boundary (the VIF).
+For the unit-linked liabilities, the BEL (gross of reinsurance) is the market value of the AUA less an adjustment for future charges less expenses up (the VIF).

-The reinsurance recoverable for the policies invested with fund partners is also the market value of the Assets under Administration with no adjustment for VIF, since the charges received by FIL Life are received net of the reinsurer's share.
+The reinsurance recoverable for the policies invested with fund partners is also the market value of the AUA with no adjustment for VIF, since the charges received by FIL Life are received net of the reinsurer's share.

-The key assumptions are:-
+The key assumptions are: